MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/billing-and-payments/understand-your-invoice.md

 ### What's the difference between "Sold to" and "Bill to" addresses?

-- **Sold To:** The legal entity responsible for payment and identified on the invoice.
+- **Sold to:** The legal entity responsible for payment and identified on the invoice.
 The address provided here is used to determine your tax rate unless you opt to provide an alternative shipping address during your purchase.
 For more information, see [Tax information](tax-information.md).
-- **Bill To:** The address where the physical invoice is sent, if applicable.
+- **Bill to:** The address where the physical invoice is sent, if applicable.
 There can be multiple Bill to addresses per legal entity, but only one Bill to address per billing profile.

-### How is the Ship To address used in my tax calculation?

-The Ship To/Usage address associated with each customer location is used to determine what tax rates are applied.

 ### What are "Billed amount" and "Amount due?"